Lactose-Free Living: Yes, it’s Possible!

 - Vitamins B-2, B-12, Niacin, Pantothenic Acid: energy vitamins for balanced metabolism, nervous system support and normal blood functions

-Don’t skip dairy; do diary—but enjoy lactose-free versions.
+Don’t skip dairy; do dairy—but enjoy lactose-free versions.
 You’ll find many options in your grocer’s refrigerated section, such as:

 - Lactose-free milk (it’s real dairy milk with added lactase—a natural enzyme—to help break down the lactose for you): Enjoy it by the glass, or use in cooking just as you would regular milk.